 INVICTUS Property Advisors has been retained on an exclusive basis for the sale of 1373 Greene Avenue.
 The subject property is located on the west side of Greene Avenue between Irving and Knickerbocker Avenues.
 The building was gut renovated in 2009 with major improvements made to the individual units, upgraded common spaces, new appliances as well as the addition of a new gas boiler and roof.
-An investor can realize potential upside with units 2R and 2L renting at approx. $36/SF in a market that can garner $45/SF.
-Four (4) of the six (6) units are vacant and presents future ownership with the ability to deregulate and bring them to free market status.
+Five (5) of the six (6) units are vacant and presents future ownership with the ability to deregulate and bring them to free market status.
 The garden level apartments have access to a private backyard and are duplexed into the basement.
 All of the tenants pay for their own utilities and have water boilers inside their apartments.

 The future owner will also benefit from the property falling into tax class 2A where tax increases are capped year to year and over a five (5) year period.
 Such caps would remain even if 1373 Greene were converted into a condo property at some point in the future.